 FindMyPast has an especially good collection of Queensland records, and I have also been using their British census records and parish registers for many years.
-Recently I made exciting discoveries in passenger lists, Royal Household records, East India Company and civil service pensions, and non-conformist baptisms, marriages and burials.
+Recently I made exciting discoveries in NSW will books 1800-1952 (which include information about many non-NSW people), passenger lists, Royal Household records, East India Company and civil service pensions, and non-conformist baptisms, marriages and burials.
 For example, passenger lists showed that between one British census and the next, some of my families went to South Africa and Canada and then returned to England.

 - Records from Origins.net will soon be on FindMyPast.
 That includes the National Wills Index with pre-1857 probate material for England and Wales.
 FindMyPast will then be the largest online resource for UK wills and probate (and those records include data for people from other countries including Australia).
 The collection includes (to name just a few) Queensland intestacies and wills (from Government Gazette notices); Bank of England wills extracts 1717-1845; British India Office wills and probate; London probate index; Suffolk testator index 1847-1857; Great Western Railway shareholders; index to death duty registers 1796-1903; index of Irish wills 1484-1858.
 To narrow your search in the 'wills and probate' collection, click 'Browse record set' then select the one(s) you want.